-It is a legal requirement to avoid disturbance to nesting birds and as far as possible, property owners should plan to cut their trees and hedges to avoid the bird nesting season (1st March – 31st July).
+It is a legal requirement to avoid disturbance to nesting birds and as far as possible, property owners should plan to cut their trees and hedges to avoid the bird nesting season.
+As a guide, bird nesting is generally between 1st March to 1st September however each season is different and some birds can nest at any time.
 We will not normally undertake work on our trees or issue hedge notices during this period, but there may be occasions where a tree or an overgrown hedge is causing a safety problem, requiring urgent action.
-In these circumstances it will be the property owner's responsibility to check for nesting birds and avoid cutting or trimming in the vicinity of any nests until the fledglings have flown.
+In these circumstances it will be the property owner's responsibility of whoever is organising the work to check for nesting birds and avoid cutting or trimming in the vicinity of any nests until the fledglings have flown.

 If you are undertaking tree or hedge trimming while standing on the public highway, it is your responsibility to ensure that you do not place yourself or road users at risk.
 If you have concerns, you may need to engage a contractor who is accredited to carry out works within the highway and who will be familiar with the signing arrangements needed in order to undertake the work safely.
 If you require further advice then please contact us on 0845 606 6171.

 Reporting a problem with a tree or hedge affecting the public highway